-(4) Charges that are not Interest.
-Charges an owner or an owner's spouse is required to pay that are not interest are fees subject to the three percent limitation.
-Our Comment: In the ACORN decision, supra in Section II.H.2., the appellate court affirmed the trial court's judgment invalidating §153.5(4).
-In the Norwood decision, supra in Section II.H.1., the Texas Supreme Court defined interest as used in subsection 50(a)(6)(E) as "the amount determined by multiplying the loan principal by the interest rate."
+$(4)^3$ Charges that are not Interest.
+Charges an owner or an owner's spouse is required to pay that are not interest under §153.1(11) of this title are fees subject to the three percent limitation.
+Our Comment: In the ACORN decision, supra in Section II.H.2., the appellate court affirmed the trial court's judgment invalidating then existing §153.5(4).
+In the Norwood decision, supra in Section II.H.1., the Texas Supreme Court affirmed this part of the appellate court's judgment and defined interest as used in Section 50(a)(6)(E) as "the amount determined by multiplying the loan principal by the interest rate ... over a period of time."
+418 S.W.3d at 588 and 596.
 See Section II.H. for a discussion of these two decisions.
+In accordance with the Norwood decision, the revision to §153.5(4) adds the phrase "under §153.1(11) of this title" after the phrase "that are not interest" in describing charges that are subject to the three percent limitation.

 Black, Mann & Graham, L.L.P.
-Texas Home Equity Lending April 11, 2014 Page 33 of 65 Pages
+Texas Home Equity Lending March 9, 2015 Page 38 of 71 Pages